 Public services such as education, town planning, refuse disposal and social and recreational facilities are provided by local authorities run by elected councillors.
-The UK is one of 28 member states in the EU and is, therefore, subject to EU law.
+The UK is currently one of 28 member states in the EU and is, therefore, subject to EU law.
+However, on 23 June 2016, as a result of a referendum of the British people, a decision was taken to leave the EU.
+The UK government has yet to trigger the formal mechanism to leave the EU but it is anticipated that this will happen in early 2017, following which there will be a two year period until membership of the EU terminates.